XGuoo/BlockchainDiagnostics/Heater/README.md

 └── README.md
 ```

+## Environment and Dependences
->The 3D models directory contains the 3D models of the mobile heater, the __.ipt__ files are the source file and the __.stl__ files are for 3D printing.
-The Arduino Code directory includes the program for the micro-controll.
+The 3D models directory contains the 3D models of the mobile heater, the __.ipt__ files are the source file and the __.stl__ files are for 3D printing.
+These were generated using **XXX** software.

+The Arduino Code directory includes the program for the micro-controller.
 You can edit it with Arduino IDE.

 The schematic of the heater circuit was placed in Circuit_diagram folder.